-- Up to 31 July 2020 time is recorded in units representing 3 minutes or multiples thereof.
-From 1 August 1.
-2020 time is recorded in 1-minute units or multiples thereof.2.
-It may be necessary to utilise staff from both regional and London offices, subject to the requirements - of individual cases. - 3.
+- 1. Up to 31 July 2020 time is recorded in units representing 3 minutes or multiples thereof.
+From 1 August 2020 time is recorded in 1-minute units or multiples thereof. - 2.
+It may be necessary to utilise staff from both regional and London offices, subject to the requirements of individual cases. - 3.
 The firm's cashiering function is centralised and London rates apply.
-The cashiering function time is incorporated within "Other professional staff" rates.
+Up to 31 July 2020 the cashiering function time is incorporated within 'Other professional staff' rates.
+Following a change to our time reporting software, from 1 August 2020, the cashiering function time continues to be reported according to the seniority of staff undertaking the work in our time analyses and is split between 'Other professional staff', 'Managers' and 'Associate Director'. - 4.
+Associate Director includes a consultant acting within this role.

-www.smithandwilliamson.com
+www.evelynpartners.com

-Principal offices: London, Belfast, Birmingham, Bristol, Cheltenham, Dublin, Glasgow, Guildford, Jersey, Salisbury and Southampton.
+Principal offices: London, Belfast, Birmingham, Bristol, Cheltenham, Dublin, Glasgow, Guildford, Jersey, Salisbury, and Southampton.

-Smith & Williamson LLP is regulated by the Institute of Chartered Accountants in England and Wales for a range of investment business activities.
-A member of Nexia International.
-Registered in England at 25 Moorgate, London EC2R 6AY No OC369871.
+Evelyn Partners LLP is regulated by the Institute of Chartered Accountants in England and Wales for a range of investment business activities and is registered in England at 45 Gresham Street, London, EC2V 7BG.
+No. OC 369631.

-Nexia Smith & Williamson Audit Limited is registered to carry on audit work and regulated by the Institute of Chartered Accountants in England and Wales for a range of Investment business activities.
-A member of Nexia International.
+CLA Evelyn Partners Limited is registered to carry on audit work and regulated by the Institute of Chartered Accountants in England and Wales for a range of Investment business activities.